 To keep the conversation supportive, 1800RESPECT suggests the following:

-- Don’t blame her for what has happened to her.
+- Never blame the person experiencing the violence for what has happened to them.
+Violence is never OK.